fuzzzerd/fmdata/README.md

 {
     public string Name { get; set; }
     // if your model name does not match
+    // use DataMember
-    // the JsonProperty attribute to map to the right field [JsonProperty("overrideFieldName")] // the filemaker field to use public string Address { get; set; }
+    [DataMember(Name="overrideFieldName")] // the filemaker field to use public string Address { get; set; }

+    // if your model has properties you don't want mapped use [NotMapped] // to skip mapping of the field public string NotNeededField { get; set; }
 }
 ```